adamcousins/aws-nuke-service/README.md

 3. Update AWS Account Id to target
 `cat aws-nuke-config/config.yaml | grep -A 1 accounts`

+4. Push this code to a repository you can access with a GitHub personal access token

 #### Note:
 For aws-nuke to access and delete all services the IAM Role assigned to the AWS CodeBuild project `CodeBuildPolicy` is completely permissive.
 Please review these permissions in your environment to ensure suitable.